How do I register for a tour?

 What type of communication methods will be available?

-Wifi is prevalent in hotels and public spaces making it easy to use your own smartphone apps that connect you with family and friends.
+With the exception of Cuba, wi-fi is prevalent in hotels and public spaces making it easy to use your own smartphone apps that connect you with family and friends.
 Check with your local provider to see what kind of coverage they offer while traveling outside of your country.

 Do you accommodate vegetarians?